 Hospital/Nursing Home Assessment: In acute care or nursing home settings, psychosocial assessment may be brief and focused on identifying major mental health concerns using standardized screening tools.

-Hospice Assessment: The hospice nurse's psychosocial assessment aims to address the emotional, social, and spiritual needs of the patient and their family.
+Hospice Assessment: The hospice nurse’s psychosocial assessment addresses the emotional, social, and spiritual needs of the patient and their family.
 The assessment includes:

 • Building trusting relationships with the patient and family to create a safe space for them to express their fears, concerns, and emotions.